ekourkchi/inclinet_deployment_repo/README.md

 $ docker run -it --entrypoint /inclinet/serverup.sh --env="WEBROOT=/inclinet/" -p pppp:3030 -v /pathTO/public_html/static/:/inclinet/static ekourkchi/inclinet
 ```

 where `WEBROOT` is an environmental variable that points to the root of the application in the URL path. `pppp` is the port number that the service would be available to the world. `3030` is the port number of the docker container that our application uses by default. `/pathTO/public_html/static/` is the path to the `public_html` or any folder that the backend server uses to expose communicate with Internet.
-We basically need to mount `/pathTO/public_html/static/` to forlde `inclinet/static` whithin the container which is used internally by the application.
+We basically need to mount `/pathTO/public_html/static/` to the folder `inclinet/static` within the container which is used internally by the application.

 **URL**: Following the above example, if the server host is accessible through `www.example.com`, then our application would be launched on `www.example.com/inclinet:pppp`.
 Remember `http` or `https` by default use ports 80 and 443, respectively.

-### Using the codes without Docker
+###  4.3. <a name='directlyfromsourcecodes'></a>directly from source codes

 Just put the repository on the server or on a local machine and make sure that folder `<repository>/static` is linked to a folder that is exposed by the server to the outside world.
 Set `WEBROOT` prior to launching the application to point the application to the correct URL path.